Sonward/BankingSystem/README.md

-How to run project
+How to run project:

-In package manager console for the "BankingSystem.DAL" project run the following command: Update-Database
+ - 1) In package manager console for the "BankingSystem.DAL" project run the following command: Update-Database

-Run the "BankingApp" project
+ - 2) Run the "BankingApp" project